 Extra features: limited edition, large viewing window area, ash pan, programmable thermostat

 There are also those of you who would like to see the flames clearly as they burn.
 In this case, the Comfortbilt Pellet Stove-HP61 might be their best bet.
 The dimensions give the profile of a wide device.
 This plays a part in providing the large viewing window on the device.
-Also, at 2000 sq.ft coverage, this tool can be considered quite effective.
+Also, at 2000 square feet of coverage, this tool can be considered quite effective for larger spaces.

 Where thermal efficiency is concerned, this tool is a top performer.
 It achieves the same levels of efficiency as both the premium pick and the editor’s choice product.
 Admittedly this tool is also from the same manufacturer as the other two.